Here’s a recipe for a quick and easy side dish of Sautéed Vegetables with herbs and garlic.

 - 1 tablespoon butter

-- Cook carrots in a pot of boiling salted water until crisp-tender, about 4 minutes.
+- Cook the carrots in a pot of boiling salted water until crisp-tender, about 4 minutes.
 Drain.

 - Make ahead tip: Blanch carrots and cut up other vegetables a day ahead and chill them in a plastic bag overnight.